12 iOS 16.4 features that will make your iPhone even better | Digital Trends

 A better Podcast app

 Those who listen to podcasts on a regular basis may be using Apple’s own Podcasts app.
-There will be some notable improvements in iOS 16.4.
+There are some notable improvements in iOS 16.4.

-The episode dashboard is now easier to understand, as the number of unplayed episodes will be at the top of each show page, as well as the Recently Updated section of your library.
+The episode dashboard is also easier to understand, as the number of unplayed episodes will be at the top of each show page, as well as the Recently Updated section of your library.

 Editors' Recommendations